 These batteries are crisis capable because they tolerate a large range of input current and alternative charging methods.
 You can use even household power transformers from old devices that no longer work or are “outdated”.
-The DC power sources can be wired to a simple battery holder like the ones available at electronic stores or you can improvise if you are careful enough.
+The DC power sources can be wired to a simple battery holder like the ones available at electronic stores.
+You can improvise as well if you are careful enough.
 Tape the leads to the batteries themselves and that should do the trick.

 Nickel metal hydride (NiMH) batteries

-The NiMH batteries are available in most consumer sizes at a 1.2V nominal rating, but the capacity is double compared to the NiCad cells.
+The NiMH batteries are available in most consumer sizes at a 1.2V nominal rating.
+The main deal is that the capacity is double compared to the NiCad cells.

-Recharging NiMH batteries should be done on a monthly basis if you plan for a long-term storage without a charge.
+Recharging NiMH batteries should be done on a monthly basis if you plan for long-term storage without a charge.
 It is recommended to charge them at a 1/10C rate and discharge them a few times to regain normal capacity.
-Do no recharge NiMH and NiCad batteries for more than 24 hours because it will create crystal growth and voltage depression.
+Do no recharge NiMH and NiCad batteries for more than 24 hours.
+It will create crystal growth and voltage depression.

 These rechargeable batteries can be stockpiled for a crisis because there are inexpensive solutions available to charge them, even when there is no electricity.
 I personally use a Suntactics solar charger for my stash and it takes around 3 hours to charge four AAA batteries at the same time.

-These are the most common batteries for electronic appliances and you can find a few of them in drawers from every household.
+These are the most common batteries for electronic appliances.
+You can find a few of them in junk drawers of every household.
 They are available everywhere and they have low to moderate current capability.
-The capacity of alkaline batteries is around 3000 mAh for the quality brands (no China trash) although many manufactures won’t add this information on the label.
-The capacity of alkaline batteries varies greatly with load and at a 1A draw they will only provide 700mAh.
+The capacity of alkaline batteries is around 3000 mAh for the quality brands (no China trash) although many manufacturers won’t add this information on the label.
+The capacity of alkaline batteries varies greatly with load and at a 1A draw, they will only provide 700mAh.

 When it comes to shelf life, top brands guarantee that their products can last 10 years or more if stored in a cool place.
 The modern construction doesn’t require keeping them in the fridge as my parents did.
-Good batteries will self-discharge at a rate of less than 2 percent per year if kept at room temperature and the shelf life will greatly reduce at high temperatures.
+Good batteries will self-discharge at a rate of less than 2 percent per year if kept at room temperature.
+The shelf life will greatly reduce at high temperatures.

 Alkaline batteries can be recharged and reconditioned, but many don’t know about these features.
-This can be done with specialized chargers and the operation works best if the batteries are not completely discharged.
-The recharge cycles vary from brand to brand and it can be done a dozen of times depending on the use and load of cells.
+This can be done with specialized chargers.
+The operation works best if the batteries are not completely discharged.
+The recharge cycles vary from brand to brand.
+It can be done a dozen of times depending on the use and load of cells.
 Recharging should be done with caution and only for the top-quality brands.

 These batteries are the most stockpiled items when it comes to planning a source of energy.
-They will prove useful during a crisis, but the trick here is to know how to extend their life ten or more times.
-During a long-term scenario you could take dead batteries from others and give them “new ones” in exchange for items that you need.
-Getting your hands on a Maximal Power FC999 charger will make sure you will be able to revive dead alkaline batteries and turn them into rechargeable batteries.
+They will prove useful during a crisis.
+The trick here is to know how to extend their life ten or more times.
+During a long-term scenario, you could take dead batteries from others and give them “new ones” in exchange for items that you need.
+Getting your hands on a Maximal Power FC999 charger will make you able to revive dead alkaline batteries and turn them into rechargeable batteries.

 Lead Acid batteries